 Camping and Facilities:

 No developed facilities are on the area.
 Hiking and backpacking permits for the area east of the reservoir may be secured by contacting the area’s biologist at least two weeks before the arrival date.
-The hiking trail and boat ramp on the west side are open to the public with no permit requirement.
+The hiking trail and boat ramp on the west side are open to public use.
+Members of the public who utilize the west side of the area must have at least one of the following: a valid Oklahoma Fishing License, Oklahoma Hunting License, or an Annual Wildlife Conservation Passport.

 Fishing opportunities are excellent on the Reservoir and in the Mountain Fork River.
 No fishing is allowed on the streams within the wilderness.